Medically reviewed by Patrick Carroll, MD

 And if you’re interested in the effects of collagen on muscle mass, you may be interested in this: a small group of active young men were given 20g per day of collagen peptides and had moderate recovery and muscle soreness improvements 48 hours after exercise when compared to the control group.

 Collagen is naturally found in your blood vessels and smooth muscle cells, so it stands to reason it may play a role in cardiovascular health.
-What isn’t entirely clear is how or if collagen supplementation can directly impact heart health.
+What isn’t entirely clear is or collagen supplementation can directly impact heart health.
 Some studies have begun to explore this, but more research is definitely needed.

 Collagen is abundant in your skin and contains crucial amino acids in the development of healthy hair.
 However, there is no sound scientific evidence that supplementing with collagen can have a direct impact on human hair health.
 This doesn’t mean it can’t!
 Rather, it means that the research hasn’t been done to prove it can.
+You can find more details on our guide to amino acids for hair growth.

 There is, however, some research to support collagen in nail health.
 For example, this clinical study found that collagen peptide supplementation increased nail growth, improved brittle nails and decreased nail breakage after 24 weeks of supplementation.